KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 • **Qliphoth** — the fragmented husks in Kabbalistic mysticism
 • **Oblivion** — the unreturning abyss of Gnostic vision

+---

+### Note on Theon, Nekron, and the Illusion of Moral Duality

 Theon and Nekron
 are not moral opposites.
 They are **structural complements**.